 Dr. Ramirez and Her Call to Action for Health Equity

 Ramirez urges people to take action for health equity for Latinos and all families!

-She suggests using some of the Salud America! program’s helpful Action Packs with tools to get you on the road toward healthier schools:
+She advises using the Salud America! program’s helpful Action Packs that contain tools to get you on the road toward healthier schools:

 - Add a Water Bottle Fountain at Your School!
 This gives kids much-needed access to safe drinking water throughout the school day.
 They help keep kids hydrated and healthy while saving families money from buying bottled water.

 - Start a School Food Pantry!
 A School Food Pantry accepts, stores, and redistributes donated and leftover food to students.

 - Make Your School Trauma-Sensitive!
 This free guide coaches school personnel to talk to decision-makers, build a support team, craft a system to identify and support traumatized students, and more!

 Ramirez also suggests making a public comment to save the Supplemental Nutrition Assistance Program (SNAP), which is facing cuts that could affect 750,000 Latinos and other people.